Juicy Fruit (Mtume song): Instrumental remixes

 A remix of the song was made in 1983 titled the "Fruity Instrumental Mix", produced by Tony Humphries.
 This version of the song runs over seven minutes containing mostly instrumental beats featuring the singing vocals of "Juicy Fruit", minus its starting chorus.
 This is the version sampled for the Notorious B.I.G. song "Juicy", the remix of Montell Jordan's "Supa Star", and the Urban Noize remix of Nicki Minaj's song "Your Love".
+Biggie's version of "Juicy" is one of the most recognized songs of the late rappers' storied career.

 The other instrumental remix titled "The After 6 Mix" runs about three and a half minutes featuring background effects and added instrument sounds.
 This remix also features vocals from the lead singers of "Juicy Fruit" but to a much lesser extent than in the Fruity Instrumental mix.
 This version is sampled in the Ant Banks song "It's Going On".

 A heavily filtered disco-edit recut of "Juicy Fruit" by Adana Twins & Doctor Dru was included on Black Jukebox 01, released August 2011.

+Jonathan Hay covered "Juicy Fruit" for a TikTok dance challenge, and it was included on Hay's album 'Ketamine Therapy'.